What are the main market drivers for gold in 2023? Why is investing in gold still a crucial asset for investors?

 What happened to the price of gold in 2022?

+Gold as an investment had a steady 2022.
 Bullion started and finished the year in the region of $1,800 per ounce.
 Within that time, it jumped above the psychological threshold of $2,000 and fell as low as $1,600.

 This third and last segment lasted until the end of 2022, bringing the gold price back above $1,800.

 The Markets in 2022

-Stock markets and bonds post a double-digit decline.
+Stock markets and bonds post a double-digit decline in 2022.
 Tech stocks were among the worst hit, contributing to the Nasdaq losing around 30% of its value.
 Meanwhile, rising rates saw the value of outstanding bonds decline.

 Will gold be a good investment in 2023?